Events

 September 14, 2017: Webinar

-Dr. Collins, a physician-geneticist and NIH Director, will present on his time as leader of the international Human Genome Project, which culminated in April 2003 with the completion of a finished sequence of the human DNA instruction book.
+Dr. Collins, a physician-geneticist and NIH Director, presented on his time as leader of the international Human Genome Project, which culminated in April 2003 with the completion of a finished sequence of the human DNA instruction book.
 Dr. Erin Ferranti, an Emory BIRCWH scholar, will faciltate.
 This webinar is part of the Leadership Webinar Series organized by the Emory BIRCWH program.

 BIRCWH training: Publication-ready graphs in STATA 15